mohamedAlaa26/Maze-Game-Research-Repo/README.md

 The goal of this project is to classify hand gesture images accurately and efficiently using machine learning techniques, and to showcase the impact of hyperparameter optimization on model performance.

+## Why XGboost is the model choosen ?

+Best Performing Model Based on the evaluation metrics, the Optimized XGBoost model outperformed the other models with the highest accuracy, precision, recall, and F1-score.
+The optimized XGBoost achieved:

+Accuracy: 0.9733

+Precision: 0.9736

+Recall: 0.9733

+F1-score: 0.9734

+This makes XGBoost the best performing model for hand gesture classification in this project.

 ## Project Demo Video

 You can view the demo video of the Hand Gesture Classification project below: